DataDog/documentation/content/en/agent/faq/the-datadog-agent-for-logs-or-traces-only.md

 ---
-title: Use the Datadog Agent for Logs or Traces Only
+title: The Datadog Agent for Logs or Traces Only
 kind: faq
 disable_toc: true
 aliases: